 - High cost to repair

 Thus, we can say that, in general, the cable clutch is the most common and most accessible option.
-The hydraulic clutch, in contrast, is more expensive, has better performance and requires little maintenance.
+The hydraulic clutch, in contrast, is more expensive, has better performance, and requires little maintenance.
 On the other hand, repairs to a hydraulic system also tend to be more expensive than those to a cable clutch system.

-In a cable clutch system, frequent adjustments to the clutch clearance are required.
 The cable must not become too loose, or there will be no complete release in the lever drive.
 Nor must it be too tight, or you may end up cooking your clutch discs.
 Cables are also very susceptible to breakage and corrosion and need to be lubricated frequently.

 In the case of the hydraulic clutch, cable wear, frequent lubrication or adjustments are of no great concern.
 Just keep the fluid up to date, and the system will self-adjust to clutch disc wear.
 So, throughout the clutch’s service life, the engagement point will be the same – unless you want to adjust it to your preference.

-As one of its greatest advantages, the hydraulic drive is highly durable compared to the cable clutch.
+The hydraulic drive is highly durable compared to the cable clutch.
 It also has a softer transition with the automatic regulation of the biting point.
 Although, as we have seen, this can be considered a problem for many people.

-To increase the service life of a hydraulic clutch system, however, it is necessary to check the fluid regularly and follow all the manufacturer’s recommendations on replacements which should generally be made every 50,000 kilometres.
+To increase the service life of a hydraulic clutch system, however, it is necessary to check the fluid regularly and follow all the manufacturer’s recommendations on replacements which should generally be made every 50,000 kilometers.
 If the fluid gets old or dries out, which may also occur due to leaks, the driver will sense heaviness in the pedal and may not be able to engage the gears.

 That is a difficult question to answer.
-The answer depends on the type of motorcycle you have, the investment you can – and want to – make and your preferences when riding.
+The answer depends on the type of motorcycle you have, the investment you can – and want to – make, and your preferences when riding.